lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 This essay leans heavily on her work.
 I won’t document the details; better just go to the source.
 [She doesn’t paywall her writing](https://sarahkendzior.substack.com/).

-I want to understand this moment in time, because I think it will define the place we will all live in.
-This essay is an attempt at an answer.
+I want to understand this moment in time, because it will define the place we will all live in.

-Why have the two towers united?
+What is the union of the two towers?

 ## of dark lords past and present